Night monkey: Physical characteristics

 Night monkeys have large brown eyes; the size improves their nocturnal vision increasing their ability to be active at night.
 They are sometimes said to lack a tapetum lucidum, the reflective layer behind the retina possessed by many nocturnal animals.
 Other sources say they have a tapetum lucidum composed of collagen fibrils.
-At any rate, night monkeys lack the tapetum lucidum composed of riboflavin crystals possessed by lemurs and other strepsirrhines, which is an indication that their nocturnalitiy is a secondary adaption evolved from ancestrally diurnal primates.
+At any rate, night monkeys lack the tapetum lucidum composed of riboflavin crystals possessed by lemurs and other strepsirrhines, which is an indication that their nocturnality is a secondary adaption evolved from ancestrally diurnal primates.

 Their ears are rather difficult to see; this is why their genus name, Aotus (meaning "earless") was chosen.
 There is little data on the weights of wild night monkeys.
 From the figures that have been collected, it appears that males and females are similar in weight; the heaviest species is Azara's night monkey at around 1254 g, and the lightest is Brumback's night monkey, which weighs between 455 and 875 g.
 The male is slightly taller than the female, measuring 346 and 341 mm, respectively.

 Ecology

 Night monkeys can be found in Panama, Colombia, Ecuador, Peru, Brazil, Paraguay, Argentina, Bolivia, and Venezuela.
-The species that live at higher elevations tend to have thicker fur than the monkeys at sea level.
+The species that live at higher elevations and colder latitudes tend to have thicker fur.
 Night monkeys can live in forests undisturbed by humans (primary forest) as well as in forests that are recovering from human logging efforts (secondary forest).